 You have probably heard of brining before.
 What you probably haven’t heard of is dry brining.
-We are going to dry brine a turkey because it is easier and results in more concentrated turkey flavor.
+I am going to dry brine a turkey because it is easier and results in more concentrated turkey flavor.

 One of the big factors for developing this dry brining recipe was ease.
-We don’t own a bucket or cooler to do a full wet brine on a 15-20 pound turkey.
-But, a 15 pound bird in a disposable baking tray fit just fine in our apartment sized side-by-side fridge.
+I don’t own a bucket or cooler to do a full wet brine on a 15-20 pound turkey.
+But, a 15 pound bird in a disposable baking tray fit just fine in my apartment sized side-by-side fridge.

-For a much longer explanation of this process, we dive more into the details in our wet brined turkey breast recipe.
+For a much longer explanation of this process, I dive more into the details in my wet brined turkey breast recipe.

 Developing Flavors in Your Brine

-We do a fairly traditional brine of 1 part salt, 1 part sugar (split half white, half brown sugar).
-The only added thing we do to ours is add a teaspoon of liquid smoke.
+I do a fairly traditional brine of 1 part salt, 1 part sugar (split half white, half brown sugar).
+The only added thing I do to mine is add a teaspoon of liquid smoke.